-The same behavior chain used to teach your Service Dog to close a door can also be used to teach your partner to open doors using a handicap button, push elevator buttons, and close cabinets or drawers.
+The same behavior chain used to teach your Service Dog to open or close a door can also be used to teach your partner to open doors using a handicap button, push elevator buttons, and work cabinets or drawers.

-Teach a Service Dog to Close a Door: Prerequisites
+Teach a Service Dog to Open or Close a Door: Prerequisites

 Your Service Dog needs to know how to target a Post-It note or other defined target on cue and at a distance.
 Here are some detailed instructions on teaching a Service Dog to target.

-Teach a Service Dog to Close a Door: Things You’ll Need
+Teach a Service Dog to Open or Close a Door: Things You’ll Need

 - Post-It Note/Target

-Teach a Service Dog to Close a Door: Step by Step
+Teach a Service Dog to Open or Close a Door: Step by Step

 1.)
 Stick the Post-It note or other target to the door, close to the edge, at nose-height to your dog.
 Stand directly next to the door and show your Service Dog the note.
 Tap it a couple of times if your dog doesn’t see it.
 Encourage her to nose-bump the paper.
 When your dog touches the note, praise her enthusiastically, click and give her a treat.